-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 \checkmark For the Fiscal Year Ended December 31, 2018 or

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission File No. 1-32630

-Fidelity National Financial, Inc.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-601 Riverside Avenue Jacksonville, Florida 32204 (904) 854-8100

-(Registrant's telephone number, including area code)

-(Address of principal executive offices, including zip code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class

-Name of Each Exchange on Which Registered

-FNF Common Stock, \$0.0001 par value

-New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No o Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes o No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ✓ No o

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗹 No o

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K, or any amendment to this Form 10-K. o

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or emerging growth company.
+(Marl z O lan UVIdri ĸU neı

+$\checkmark$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Fiscal Year Ended December 31, 2019 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission File No. 1-32630 Fidelity National Financial, Inc. (Exact name of registrant as specified in its charter) Delaware 16-1725106 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 601 Riverside Avenue, Jacksonville, Florida 32204 (Address of principal executive offices) (zip code) (904) 854-8100 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered FNF Common Stock, \$0.0001 par value FNF New York Stock Exchange 5.50% Notes due September 2022 FNF22 New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes $\square$ No $\square$ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\square$ No $\square$ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes ☑ No □ Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K, or any amendment to this Form 10-K. $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer ☑

-Accelerated filer o

-Non-accelerated filer o

-Smaller reporting company o

-Emerging growth company o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No 🗵
+(Check one): Accelerated filer П Large accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\square$

-The aggregate market value of the shares of FNF common stock held by non-affiliates of the registrant as of June 30, 2018 was \$9,889,644,127 based on the closing price of \$37.62 as reported by The New York Stock Exchange.
+The aggregate market value of the shares of FNF common stock held by non-affiliates of the registrant as of June 30, 2019 was \$10,594,534,815 based on the closing price of \$40.30 as reported by The New York Stock Exchange.

-As of January 31, 2019 there were 275,331,260 shares of FNF common stock outstanding.
+As of January 31, 2020 there were 275,607,954 shares of FNF common stock outstanding.

-The information in Part III hereof for the fiscal year ended December 31, 2018, will be filed within 120 days after the close of the fiscal year that is the subject of this Report.
+The information in Part III hereof for the fiscal year ended December 31, 2019, will be filed within 120 days after the close of the fiscal year that is the subject of this Report.